endo-do/Table-Class-Python/README.md

 # Terminal Table Python
-A simple Python Class for displaying information in the terminal in form of a table.
+A simple Python Class for displaying information as a customizable table in the console

 ## All Links related to this Project: